 Richard Witt, BES, BArch, FRAIC, AIBC, AAA, MAA, OAA, AANB, NSAA, LEED AP

 Richard was the co-Chair of the TSA (2011-2013) and former Treasurer (2009-2010) and now sits on the executive board in an advisory role.
 A principal at Quadrangle Architects, he has built an international career promoting and enabling the development of cities through urban intensification, master planning, sustainable design and adaptive reuse.
 Richard is active in the architectural and development community.
 In addition to his volunteer work with the TSA, he is also Chair of the Canadian Chapter of the Council on Tall Buildings and Urban Habitat, Co-Chair of the Urban Land Institute Outreach Committee and vice-chair of the City of Vaughan Design Review Panel.

-board / Meg Graham
+Executive Board Members / Meg Graham

 Meg Graham, BES, B.Arch, MDesS, OAA, FRAIC

 Meg is a past Chair of the Toronto Society of Architects from 2009–2010.
 She has been a principal of superkül Inc Architects since 2005, and has taught introductory and graduate-level design since 2001 at the Faculty of Architecture, Landscape, and Design at the University of Toronto.
 Her professional expertise ranges from small landscape design to large, institutional-scale construction projects.
 Meg sits on the Harbourfront Centre’s Architecture Space Advisory Committee, acts as a Precinct Advisory Committee member of the Friends of Fort York, and volunteers as an OAA mentor.

 Executive Board Members / Joe Lobko